I love fish tacos. Simple basic, fried, grilled or poached.

 Mexicorn side dish is a play on the roasted street corn slathered in mayonnaise and crusted in cotija cheese.
 I added some sweet mini-pepper for color and nutrition.

+Melt some butter in a small cast iron.
+Add in the corn and peppers.
 Start with a hot pan to get some good char brown color on the corn.
 The reduce heat.

 I have always cooked, I was that person who could make a meal from an empty fridge.
 I have lived alone and with large and small families, I have cooked for camps on wood stoves, and in professional kitchens.
 I have lived and worked all over the west from Montana, to Seattle to Arizona to San Diego.
 I have traveled, maybe not 'all over the world', yet, and have collected tastes recipes and techniques everywhere, and every one I meet.